 - Swedish: ‘Hen’ as singular and gender-neutral

 In 2015, Sweden added to the country’s official dictionary the word “hen” — a gender-neutral pronoun that linguists had pushed as an alternative to the male pronoun “han” and female “hon.”

-According to the Washington Post, the “hen:-revolution in Sweden has two primary origins.
-LGBT groups have promoted the pronoun as a way to raise awareness for their cause.
-However, support for the idea has also come from a more unexpected side: Nurseries, kindergartens and preschools increasingly argue that the pronoun’s usage allows children to grow up without feeling the impact of gender biases.
+According to the Washington Post, the “hen” revolution in Sweden has two primary origins.
+LGBTQ groups have promoted the pronoun as a way to raise awareness for their cause.
+And, support for the idea has come from a more unexpected side: Nurseries and kindergartens increasingly argue that the pronoun’s usage allows children to grow up without feeling the impact of gender biases.